-She called it a “pandora’s box” before voting no. The medical marijuana emergency fund bill was then passed on party lines.
+She called it a “pandora’s box” before voting no. The medical marijuana emergency fund bill passed on party lines.

 In the Assembly, the companion bill is A 5760, “Allows costs of medical cannabis to be reimbursed by Catastrophic Illness in Children Relief Fund, PAAD, Senior Gold, and VCCO,” passed the Assembly Health Committee in June.
-Assemblymembers Herb Conaway Jr. (D-Burlington), Ralph Caputo (D-Essex), and Shanique Speight (D-Passaic) sponsored the bill in the Assembly, where it passed committee in a bipartisan 11-2 vote.
+Assemblymembers Herb Conaway Jr. (D-Burlington), Ralph Caputo (D-Essex), and Shanique Speight (D-Passaic) sponsored the bill in the Assembly.
+It passed the Assembly Health committee in a bipartisan 11-2 vote.

 New Medical Marijuana Workplace Lawsuit